-Most acoustic guitars have 19-20 frets compared to electric guitars which usually have at a minimum 21 frets.
+Most acoustic guitars have between 18 – 20 frets compared to electric guitars which usually have a minimum of 21 frets.
 So, why the difference?

-Should we as acoustic guitarists feel short changed?
+Should we as acoustic guitarists feel short-changed?
 Perhaps not.
-In today’s article we’ll take a closer look at why acoustic guitars have less frets than electric guitars and why we probably wouldn’t want it any other way.
+In today’s article, we’ll take a closer look at why acoustic guitars have fewer frets than electric guitars and why we probably wouldn’t want it any other way.

-While the answer above explains the main reasons why acoustic guitars have less frets than electrics, it’s actually a little more complicated than this, and if you are into guitars, interesting also, as I will explain in the following sections.
+While the answer above explains the main reasons why acoustic guitars have fewer frets than electric guitars, it’s actually a little more complicated than this, as I will explain in the following sections.

 Body Size and Fret Access

 One noticeable difference between acoustic and electric guitars is the size of the body.